Data spaces

 Presentation

-Swift is a cloud storage software offered by the OpenStack Object Store project.
+MinIO is a S3 High Performance Object Storage for machine learning, analytics and application data workloads.
 It allows you to easily store and access large amounts of data with a user-friendly API.
 It is designed to handle a large volume of data, and ensure that it is always available, reliable and secure.
-Swift is ideal for storing any type of unstructured data that can continue to grow.
+MinIO is ideal for storing any type of unstructured data that can continue to grow.

 Prerequisite

-In order to use Swift, you will need to be part of an European or GENCI project.
+In order to use MinIO, you have to be part of an European or GENCI project.

 Project management at the TGCC